PluribusDigital/Lowering-Barriers-to-Open-Data/_sections/5-Stage4.md

 ---
-title: Stage 4 - Supporting the Data
+title: Stage 4 - Support
 ---

 <div class="highlight-pullout">Supporting open data is the most critical piece to maximizing citizen utility of the data.</div>